Layer9Berlin/PipeDream/README.md

 This will compile PipeDream and run it locally, allowing you to execute the `install.pipe` file (very meta), which in turn installs everything you need to run PipeDream anywhere on your machine.
 If you make changes to the code, just run PipeDream and execute the `installation.pipe` again to update your installed version.

+If you use PipeDream a lot, it might be convenient to set up an alias like `p` that is faster to type.

 ### Write your first pipe

 Check out the [Quick Start Guide](./docs/quick-start) or the [Documentation](./cmd).
 You can also have a look at the